garado/cozy/.github/README.md

   <img title="" src="assets/theme_switcher.gif" alt="" width="800">
 </p>

 The theme switcher can set the theme for your entire system - not just Awesome.
-By default, it switches the Kitty, NvChad, and GTK themes, but it is easily extensible to whichever applications you use.
+By default, it switches Kitty and NvChad themes, but it is easily extensible to whichever applications you use.

 Built-in themes: